e2xperimental/how-to-tech/_posts/add-usmobile-international.md

 9. Once installed, you can rename it to your destination, ie: "Mexico."

 ## Once you arrive at your destination
-1. vre
+1. Go to Settings > Network & Internet
+2. Click on SIMs
+3. Select the eSIM you added
-2. Turn on your eSIM line and it will activate automatically.
+4. Turn on your eSIM line and it will activate automatically.

 This can take up to five minutes. if you experience longer wait times or other issues, please refer to their [troubleshooting guide]().